First things first.

 Be ready at the appointed time.
 A telephone interview requires tremendous focus as you will be relying 100% on your voice to present your ideas, confidence and energy.
 This call likely to your mobile phone.
 Make sure your phone is fully charged and that you have a back-up charger.
 Find a quiet room with the best possible reception.
 Stand straight for the entire call as air will flow more easily into your lungs and your voice will have more energy.
 Smile throughout the call as this will present you positively and with more confidence.
 Don’t speak over the other person but wait and then answer fully.
 Have notes in front of you to reference key targets and achievements.
 Have water nearby and have as much fresh air as possible.
 Close and ask to move to the next stage of the interview process.
 Tell them you are keen on the opportunity.

 Be ready at the appointed time.
 Make certain to prepare your scene.
-If possible, you want to use a notebook/desktop computer than a mobile phone.
+If possible, you want to use a notebook/desktop computer rather than a mobile phone.
 Make sure the room and your face are very well-lit.
 Make sure you will have privacy and that there will be no distracting background noises.
 Make sure the wall behind you has a simple background without anything that will distract or cause the interviewer to make any judgements about you.
+Consider using blur background option.
 Position the camera so that you have a flattering angle.
 Have any notes that you need to reference at hand where you can easily view them without being obvious.
 Speak clearly and loudly and sit up straight as his will give the impression of having energy as well as providing good projection for your voice.
 Dress well.
 Perhaps not as formally as in an in-person interview but professionally.
 Close and ask to move to the next stage of the interview process.
 Tell them you’re keen on the opportunity.

 Arrive on time or a few minutes before your interview.
 Never be late.
 Lateness is never forgiven.
 Dress well.
 Standard interview dress is a dark blue suit with tie for men and dark blue slacks or dress for women.
 Power suits (blue) is always best.
 Dark grey is the second-best choice.
 Have clean shoes, well-groomed hair, and generally well-presented.
 Nails manicured.
 If offered coffee or water, ask for water.
 Sit straight with both feet on the floor.
 Speak clearly and smile often.
 Shake hands at the beginning and the end of the interview.
 Know your stuff and bring and supporting materials – perhaps a brag file of sales awards and even payroll documents supporting your commission earnings.
 Best to know your stuff but okay to refer to notes.
 Close and ask to move to the next stage of the interview process.
 Tell them you’re keen on the opportunity.